kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 indicates the importance of a Pod relative to other Pods.
 When a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.
-In Kubernetes 1.9 and later, Priority also affects scheduling order of pods and out-of-resource eviction ordering on the Node.
+In Kubernetes 1.9 and later, Priority also affects scheduling order of Pods and out-of-resource eviction ordering on the Node.

 {% endcapture %}